techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

    * `false` - uses SVG2 features which work in most browsers but not Safari or any browser on iOS, as they fail to render the graphics properly ([see this bug](https://bugs.webkit.org/show_bug.cgi?id=182172)), unless you use `setView` to switch the view to `classic__font-for-mosaic` (documented below)

 * `dom`: object (optional)
    * if running in nodejs you need to pass in a window dom object.
-See the example above
+See [this example](/teletext-usage#for-nodejs) for nodejs

 Call the following methods on the teletext instance to draw on the screen and control the rendering.